 The story of the film survives mostly in fragmentary form in newspapers and scientific journals of the day.
 This report is based primarily on information found in publicly available web-based archives.
-Documents shared by the family of photographer John Kelly add greatly to our knowledge of the story.
-Research into all aspects of the story continues, which could lead to significant revision.
+Documents shared by the family of photographer John Kelly add greatly to our knowledge.
+Research into all aspects of the story continues, with the potentional for significant revision.

 The film of Sputnik 1 rocket resulted from a collaborative effort under the auspices of the Geophysics Research Directorate (GRD) of the USAF Cambridge Research Center (AFCRC), in Bedford, Massachusetts, that included the Friez Instrument Division of the Bendix Aviation Corporation, in Baltimore; Westinghouse Broadcasting Company (WBC) stations WBZ-TV Boston and WJZ-TV Baltimore; the Smithsonian Astrophysical Observatory (SAO), in Cambridge, Massachusetts; and the Massachusetts Institute of Technology (MIT), in Cambridge.
 The scientists sought trajectory data; the broadcasters, to report a huge news story.

 The project was conceived within the AFCRC-GRD's Photochemistry Laboratory, in Bedford, Mass., under the direction of Dr.